davebaraka/duino/README.md

 * `lib/routes.dart`: Navigation manager.
 Navigating between different screens.
 * `lib/styles.dart`: Where all the dynamic and consistent colors and styles are defined.

-My focus for this application was to create a simple and easy-to-use interface.
+My main focus for this application was to create a simple and easy-to-use interface.
 Flutter, being a UI-first framework, made the developemnt process significantly faster, where most of my efforts were focused on the design.
 I had prior experience using Flutter, so setting up the project as an expandable architecture was simple.
 My design process for the app went something like this:

 * Research bluetooth devices, similar apps and ideas, connectivity interfaces
 * Sketch a mockup design with pencil and paper.